Chewieez/bangazon/README.md

 This method handles post requests, which adds a record to the database.
 When executing the POST request, do not include the OrderId in the body of the request.
 The database will assign a unique OrderId automatically.
-The database will also handle adding a CreationDate automatically.
-All you are required to pass in upon Order creation is first and last name.
 - Example URL:
 http://localhost:5000/api/Order
 - Example POST Request: